The best pocket WiFi and WiFi dongles available

 There's no one-size-fits-all solution for mobile connectivity, but we hope that the analysis, research and categorisation on this page helps you find the one that suits your specific needs and budget.

-What is the difference between Pocket WiFi and a Dongle?
+What’s the difference between a hotspot and a dongle?

 What is a WiFi dongle?

-Can you get unlimited data on a WiFi dongle?
+Can you get unlimited data on a WiFi dongle or hotspot?

-Even though mobile plans have recently shifted to an unlimited data model, there still aren't any options for unlimited WiFi data on a dongle.
+Even though mobile plans have recently shifted to an unlimited data model, there still aren't any options for unlimited WiFi data on a dongle or hotspot specifically.

 Written by